-using the MicroEJ Application launch named Build Dynamic Feature.
-The binary application file produced ( application.fo) is compatible only for the Kernel on which it was generated.
+Once a Kernel has been generated, additional MicroEJ Application code (Feature) can be built against the Kernel.
+The binary application file produced (application.fo) is compatible only for the Kernel on which it was generated.
 Generating a new Kernel requires that you generate the Features again on this Kernel.